Standard load balancer diagnostics with metrics, alerts, and resource health

 In the Aggregation drop-down list, select Avg.

-Additionally, add a filter on the frontend IP address or frontend port as the dimension with the required front-end IP address or front-end port, and then group them by the selected dimension.
+Additionally, add a filter on the frontend IP address or frontend port as the dimension with the required front-end IP address or front-end port.
+Then group them by the selected dimension.

 Figure: Load balancer frontend probing details